Emaxan/red-team/iTechArtSurvay/Server/Doc/DatabaseMigrations.md

 ##### Enabling migrations #####

-If the project doesn't have `Migrations` folder or you see this PMC-error:
+If project doesn't have `Migrations` folder or you get this PMC-error:
-> No migrations configuration type was found in the assembly 'DatabaseMigrations'
+> No migrations configuration type was found in the assembly 'RedTeam.iTechArtSurvay.Repositories'

-you should enable migrations with the help of `enable-migrations` command.
+you should enable migrations with the help of `enable-migrations -projectname: RedTeam.iTechArtSurvay.Repositories` command.

-/////////////

 ##### Creating new migration #####

-If the domain-model was changed, to avoid conflicts between code and database, you should you `add-migration` command, which is used for creating new migration (you can use parameter for naming migrations and I think it's good idea).
+If the domain-model was changed, to avoid conflicts between code and database, you should use `add-migration -projectname: RedTeam.iTechArtSurvay.Repositories` command, which is used for creating new migration (you can use parameter for naming migrations and I think it's good idea).
 In a nutshell, `add-migration` will create the template of future migration based on changes in code.

 ##### Updating database according to migration #####